awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/deploy/deploy.md

 ### Testing the application

-Once the application has been deployed we can use the following line to find out the external url to access the Monte Carlo Pi approximation service

-To get the url of the service
+Once the application has been deployed we can use the following line to find out the external url to access the Monte Carlo Pi approximation service.
+To get the url of the service:
 ```bash
 kubectl get svc monte-carlo-pi-service | tail -n 1 | awk '{ print "monte-carlo-pi-service URL = http://"$4 }'
 ```